 Solve the mystery!
 Escape rooms and murder mystery games are very popular right now.
 If you have older kids, pick up a game for a night of crime solving, mystery adventure, like Escape Room in a Box: The Werewolf Experiment or The Haunted Mansion – Call of the Spirits board game.
 Other fun and spooky family game favorites are One Night Ultimate Werewolf, Goosebumps: The Card Game of Monster Mayhem and The Secret Door.

 Do any of the above ideas in full costume.
 Choose costumes for a family fashion show.
 Break out the face paints and hair gel and use your artistic talents to transform family members into kittens, fairies, monsters and aliens.
-Take fun photos to commemorate Halloween 2020 at home.
+Take fun photos to commemorate your unique Halloween at home.

 Host a Monster Bash or Mini Harvest Festival